Carlltz/aj/README.md

 ## Fun Fact

 Did you know that "aj" means "ouch" in Swedish?
-That's why this tool is named `aj`—to help ease the pain of mistyped commands!
+That's why this tool is named `aj` — to help ease the pain of mistyped commands!
 Plus, `aj` is quite similar to `ai`, which powers the tool to correct your commands.

 ## Features